dalibormesaric/rplb/readme.md

 ### Home Assistant

+To run custom docker images, use [Advanced SSH & Web Terminal](https://github.com/hassio-addons/addon-ssh) from Community Add-ons.

+To resolve custom domains on the same IP where Home Assistant is running, use [AdGuard Home](https://www.home-assistant.io/integrations/adguard/) and its feature DNS rewrites.

 ## Try it out

 There is an `/example` folder in this repository containing already configured `RPLB` with tree backends.
 You can try it our by running: